Search String

 My main focus is on the IBM PC, the Amiga and the C64.

-The technical capacities of computer-game machine hardware are found in that article, my History of Shoot 'em ups article, and my History of 1990s Computer Games article.
+The technical capacities of computer-game machine hardware are found in the above articles, my History of Shoot 'em ups article, and my History of 1990s Computer Games article.
 This is because it is more interesting (for me) to consider hardware in the context of software.

 I collectively refer to computer games that appeared on a micro as its computer-game catalogue.